devspace-sh/devspace/docs/pages/cli/workflow-basics/deployment.md

 title: Deploy with DevSpace
 ---

-DevSpace CLI lets you deploy one or even multiple applications.
+DevSpace lets you deploy one or even multiple applications.
 In DevSpace a **deployment** defines a specific part of an application or a whole application that should be deployed.
 The configuration for these deployments can be found in the `deployments` section within your `devspace.yaml`.

 ## Deployment process
 Running `devspace deploy` or `devspace dev` will do the following: